jshafto/app_academy_notes/w2_learning_obectives.md

       - swap driver and navigator every 15 minutes
    - follow-up
       - recap accomplishments, what's left to do, leave notes about where you left off
+   - when remote:
+      - only code editor and your vid program open
+      - vscode liveshare??? tell me more

 - Describe the importance of pair programming competency while interviewing for jobs.
    - you may be expected to pair program/collaborate during job interviews
    - also improves communication about programming while doing it

 ## Callbacks Lesson Learning Objectives